RankingsPublished Feb 5, 202612 min read

 What they do

-Provide primary and specialty care, diagnose illnesses, prescribe medications, and manage chronic conditions.
+Provide primary and specialty care, diagnose illnesses, prescribe medications, and manage chronic conditions independently or in collaboration with physicians.

 Why it's growing

-For the second consecutive year, nurse practitioners are the fastest-growing health care occupation at 40%42 states now grant near-full practice authority, and NPs already provide one-third of U.S. primary care.
+Nurse practitioners lead all health care at 40% growth across 320,400 existing positions—42 states now grant near-full practice authority, and NPs already provide one-third of U.S. primary care as the physician shortage deepens.

 3